jitsi/handbook/docs/dev-guide/flutter-sdk.md

     Called when a chat text message is received.

-    - `senderId` : the id of the participant that sent the message.
+    - `senderId` : the ID of the participant that sent the message.
     - `message` : the content of the message.
     - `isPrivate` : true if the message is private, false otherwise.
     - `timestamp` : the (optional) timestamp of the message.